 |Xen PV domains only||xen|

 |64bit IBM S/390||s390x||IPL from VM-reader and DASD||generic|

-This document covers installation for the ARM architecture using the Linux kernel.
+This document covers installation for the 32-bit soft-float ARM architecture using the Linux kernel.
 If you are looking for information on any of the other Debian-supported architectures take a look at the Debian-Ports pages.

-ARM systems are a lot more heterogenous than the i386/amd64-based PC architecture, where all systems share a common system firmware (BIOS or/and UEFI) which handles the board-specific basic hardware initialization in a standardized way.
-The ARM architecture is used mainly in so-called “systems-on-chip” (SoCs).
+The ARM architecture is used mainly in so-called “system-on-chip” (SoC) designs.
 These SoCs are designed by many different companies with vastly varying hardware components even for the very basic functionality required to bring the system up.
-Systems using them usually lack a common system firmware interface and as a result, on ARM systems the Linux kernel has to take care of many system-specific low-level issues which are handled by the mainboard's BIOS in the PC world.
+System firmware interfaces have been increasingly standardised over time, but especially on older hardware firmware/boot interfaces vary a great deal, so on these systems the Linux kernel has to take care of many system-specific low-level issues which would be handled by the mainboard's BIOS in the PC world.

-At the beginning of the ARM support in the Linux kernel, this resulted in the requirement of having a seperate kernel for each ARM system in contrast to the “one-fits-all” kernel for PC systems.
-As this approach does not scale to a large number of different systems, work has started to be able to provide a single ARM kernel that can run on different ARM systems.
-Support for newer ARM systems gets implemented in a way that allows the use of such a multiplatform kernel, but for several older systems a seperate specific kernel is still required.
-Because of this, the standard Debian distribution only supports installation on a selected number of older ARM systems in addition to the newer systems which are supported by the ARM multiplatform (armmp) kernel.
+At the beginning of the ARM support in the Linux kernel, the hardware variety resulted in the requirement of having a separate kernel for each ARM system in contrast to the “one-fits-all” kernel for PC systems.
+As this approach does not scale to a large number of different systems, work was done to allow booting with a single ARM kernel that can run on different ARM systems.
+Support for newer ARM systems is now implemented in a way that allows the use of such a multiplatform kernel, but for several older systems a separate specific kernel is still required.
+Because of this, the standard Debian distribution only supports installation on a selected number of such older ARM systems, alongside the newer systems which are supported by the ARM multiplatform kernels (called “armmp”) in Debian/armhf.